Changing the Way You Think About Change

 ** For content, see the 2 Sides Page above.

-** For content, see the drop-down menu of UPSG page above.
+** See the drop-down menu of the RS page above.

 The Positive Paradigm Handbook: Make Yourself Whole Using the Wheel of Change

 Dysfunctional paradigms tie us in knots.
 They tear us apart.
 They drive us crazy.
-They push us to murder and even suicide.
+They push us (first individually, then collectively) to murder and even suicide.

 To survive intact, we must cleave to the essence of the perennial philosophy.
-The Positive Paradigm of Change is a snapshot of the essential truth which the world’s great religions share in common.
+The universal Life Wheel (Positive Paradigm of Change) is a snapshot of the essential truth which the world’s great religions share in common.
 It offers us a way out of global madness.
 It gives us a means for restoring sanity to our world outlook.